SebiderSushi/android-media-rw-remounter/README.md

 Well now there's an app for that!

 ### Requirements
-- An android device with an SD Card slot and/or USB OTG support
+- An device with an SD Card slot and/or USB OTG support
 - Root access, since the app remounts some stuff
+- Android 8.0 or later (but if you are running android 6.0.1, 7.0 or 7.1, it shouldn't hurt to just give it a shot)

+The approach currently used by this app definitely only applies to devices running android 6 or later.
-This has successfully been tested with devices running android 8.1, 9 and 10.
+It has successfully been tested with devices running android 8.1, 9 and 10 and unsucsessfully on devices running android 7.1, 6.0.1 and 5.1.
-The app might be incompatible with devices running android 5.1 and below, but this has not been tested.
+For further information consult the [wiki](https://github.com/SebiderSushi/android-media-rw-remounter/wiki).

 ### How to use it
 - Install
 - Launch once
-- Insert or remount some storage and grant root acces
+- Insert or remount some storage.
+Grant permanent root acces once prompted.
 - Profit!

 Notes: